scrapy-plugins/scrapy-zyte-api/README.rst

 Instead of adding API key to setting.py you can also set ``ZYTE_API_KEY`` environment variable.

 Then, set up the scrapy-zyte-api integration.
-If your Scrapy version supports addons:
+If your Scrapy version supports add-ons:

 .. code-block:: python